bcgov/helm-charts/patroni/README.md

 ## Chart Details
 This chart will do the following:

-* Implement a HA scalable PostgreSQL 10 cluster using a Kubernetes StatefulSet.
+* Implement a HA scalable PostgreSQL 12 with PostGIS 3 cluster using a Kubernetes StatefulSet.

 ## Build patroni for OpenShift,